deb151292/Remote-Access-PC-free/README.markdown

    ```

 2. **Install Dependencies**:
-   The application uses Go's standard library and no external Go packages, so no additional dependencies are required.
+   The application uses Go's standard library and no external Go packages, so no additional Go dependencies are required.

 3. **Run the Application**:
-   The application is set to run on port `8080` by default and uses `D:\` as the default base directory.
+   The application runs on port `8080` by default.
+The default base directory depends on your operating system:
+   - **Windows**: `D:\`
+   - **Linux/macOS**: `~/Documents` (e.g., `/home/user/Documents` on Linux or `/Users/user/Documents` on macOS)

+   Run the following command:
    ```bash
    go run main.go
    ```